 An Idaho last will and testament is a legal document that sets out how an individual wants their property to be divided after their death.
-The will often names an executor who will be responsible for administering their estate and ensuring that their wishes are carried out.
-In addition to determining how belongings are distributed, making a will helps simplify the administration of the person’s estate for their heirs and beneficiaries.
+Additionally, the will often names an executor who will be responsible for administering their estate and ensuring that their wishes are carried out.

 Any person who is 18 or older or an emancipated minor can make a will.